 We politely ask you to follow our house rules and any requests from our Visitor Experience team.
 Please help us to keep our foyers looking welcoming and presentable to everyone.

-Our cafe/bar and foyer seating is for visitors who are purchasing food and beverages from Queen Elizabeth Hall.
-No food and beverages bought outside may be consumed in these areas.
+Our cafe/bar seating is for visitors who are purchasing food and beverages from the venue.
+No food and beverages bought outside may be consumed in this area.